-The Duke of She asked Zilu about Confucius.
-Zilu did not reply.
+The Lord of She asked Zilu about Confucius.
+Zilu didn’t reply.
 Confucius said: “Why didn’t you say, ‘He’s the kind of man who gets so lost in his passions that he forgets to eat and so caught up in his happiness that he forgets his worries and doesn’t even notice he’s growing old?’”
-(1)

 How would you like your friends and colleagues to describe you when someone asks about you?
 Or would you prefer that, like Zilu, they say nothing at all?

 Come to think of it, how would you describe yourself if someone asked you to?
 Are you, as Confucius claims to be, so young at heart that you that the world still excites you?
 Or have you perhaps lost your sense of wonder and settled into a more sedate attitude towards life?